jdrestre/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 4-hidden_discovery.py | 4.
 Who are you? | Write a program that prints all the names defined by the compiled module (curl -Lso "hidden_4.pyc") [hidden_4.pyc]("https://github.com/holbertonschool/0x02.py/raw/master/hidden_4.pyc") (please download it locally).
 5-variable_load.py | 5.
 Everything can be imported | Write a program that imports the variable a from the file variable_load_5.py and prints its value.
 100-my_calculator.py | 6.
 Build my own calculator! | Write a program that imports all functions from the file calculator_1.py and handles basics operations.
+101-easy_print.py | 7.
+Easy print | Write a program that prints #pythoniscool, followed by a new line, in the standard output 102-magic_calculation.py | 8.
+ByteCode -> Python #3 | Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: